-BiH/Republika Srpska: EFT’s coal TPP Stanari environment monitoring systems21.
-June 2016. / SEE Energy News
+BiH/Republika Srpska: EFT’s coal TPP Stanari environment monitoring systems, SEE Energy News

 After the EFT group built a modern power plant next to the mine in Stanari near Doboj at the end of last year even before deadline, this thermal power plant having the installed capacity of 300 megawatts, in which around 530 million euros was invested in mine modernization and TPP construction, the trial production began and it is still ongoing.
 The construction of this power facility is of great importance for the development of BiH, but also for the economic prosperity of the youngest municipality in RS, Stanari, because around five hundred workers have been employed.